HaxeFoundation/nekovm.org/www/pages/doc/nxml.md

 Neko sources syntax is easy to read, though can sometimes be difficult to generate.
 Also, it does not permit embedding file and line number information.
 For example, if you generate from a file in your language `MyFile.mylang` to `myfile.neko` you would like to get error traces in terms of position in the original `MyFile.mylang` file.

-For these reasons, an extension of the neko syntax is allowed which is called NXML.
+For these reasons, an extension of the Neko syntax is allowed which is called NXML.
 This is not a different format in the sense that you easily mix NXML and Neko sources together.
 You can put some NXML expressions in Neko sources and some Neko sources into an NXML document.
 NXML is based on XML and is representing a Neko Abstract Syntax Tree (AST).

 ## NXML Nodes